 All dissertation research involving human subjects requires obtaining human subject clearance from the Institutional Review Board (IRB) of the University.
 IRB approval must be obtained before beginning research on the dissertation.
-Upon acceptance of the Dissertation Proposal by the committee, the student, in collaboration with the chair, prepares and submits an IRB application.
-The chair and student must each complete the CITI Training Program prior to submission of an IRB application.
-The IRB application should follow or coincide with the approval of the proposal.
-Copies of the IRB approval should be submitted to the Doctoral Program office for inclusion into the student's record.
+During the Dissertation Proposal process, a candidate should begin the application for IRB.
+Under the direction of the Dissertation Committee Chair, the candidate, prepares and submits an IRB application.
+In some cases, the IRB approval may be secured during the Proposal process.
+The IRB application must follow or coincide with the approval of the proposal.
+Approval by IRB is required before a Dissertation Proposal can be formally approved by the Graduate School.
+The chair and candidate must each complete the CITI Training Program prior to submission of an IRB application.
+Copies of the IRB approval should be submitted to the Doctoral Program office for inclusion into the candidate's record.